-The enterprise IT carbon footprint is expected to grow significantly footprint).
-However, organizations do not view this as an area of concern: 78% plan to reduce less than one-fourth of their carbon footprint through sustainable IT in the next three vears without carbon offsets.
+As organizations continue to invest in digital technologies, the enterprise IT carbon footprint is set to expand as well (see Figure 5 on the growth rate of enterprise IT GHG footprint).
+However, organizations do not view this as an area of concern: 78% plan to reduce less than one-fourth of their carbon footprint through sustainable IT in the next three years without carbon offsets.